SchoolAI/ts-prompt/README.md

 const requestCourseMetadata = mkPrompt({
   template: `
     You are an educational consultant.
 Extract the course or lesson name, subject, duration, key topics, and target audience.
-If information is not available, do not make up details-- instead, report as null (or empty array if appropriate).
+If information is not available, do not make up details--instead, report as null (or empty array if appropriate).

     Record your findings in the natural language {{language}}.
   `,